Primer Analyzer: Tm, Hairpin, Dimer and Detailed Metrics

 What Is the Primer Analyzer?

-For each primer, the analyzer can also run hairpin, self-dimer, hetero-dimer, BLAST handoff, and Tm mismatch analysis.
-This makes it useful when you want detailed metrics before ordering a primer, troubleshooting a failed PCR, or comparing a design against an IDT OligoAnalyzer-style workflow without bouncing between multiple pages.
+For each primer, the analyzer can also run hairpin, self-dimer, hetero-dimer, BLAST specificity checking, and Tm mismatch analysis.
+This makes it useful when you want detailed metrics before ordering a primer, troubleshooting a failed PCR, or comparing a design against another primer-analysis tool without opening several separate pages.

 The tool supports SpecSheet, PCR, qPCR, and Custom presets so the readouts match your actual buffer assumptions instead of generic defaults.
-The main Tm output is powered by the same nearest-neighbor calculation family used in our validated Tm engine, while the structure checks help you judge whether a low ΔG value is likely to be acceptable or risky under your reaction conditions.
+The Tm output uses nearest-neighbor thermodynamic calculations, while the structure checks help you judge whether a low ΔG value is likely to be acceptable or risky under your reaction conditions.

 How to Use the Primer Analyzer